ScottRichardsCG/Psiora/README.md

 Copy the "psiora.exe" to a location of your choice.
 You will also require the QT DLLs to be included in the same location or in your PATH.
-Additionally SDL.DLL will need to be in the psiora.exe.
+Additionally SDL2.DLL will need to be in the psiora.exe.
 (Available from libsdl.org)

 ## Feedback and Bug Reports